-Please complete the worksheet titled, "Exercise #3."
+Please complete the worksheet titled, "Exercise #2."
 You will be asked to assess the research methodologies utilised in real and hypothetical situations.
+You will be marked out of 70pts total.
+Marking criteria will be provided for you through the course site.